techidaily/site-games-able/source/_posts/six-alternative-strategies-to-turn-on-ps5.md

  The PS5 is absolutely full of surprises and capabilities.
 Having all of these methods to turn it on is just the tip of the iceberg in terms of what this next-gen console can do.
 But now that you know all the extra ways to turn your PS5 on, you are one step further to discovering all of its secrets.

-## FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQ

 ### Q: What Are the Power Options Available on Your PlayStation 5?